 3) Encourage students to think of learning/science in terms of process, not product.

 4) Help students become critical consumers of information - and responsible portrayers of it (build a strong foundation in oral and written communication).

 Fall 2016 | Spring 2017

 EDHD (Education, Human Development) 411, Child Growth and Development

 Instructor on Record: Dr. Lucas Payne Butler

-Course Description: Theoretical approaches to and empirical studies of physical, psychological and social development from conception to puberty.
-Implications for home, school and community.
+Course Description: Theoretical approaches to and empirical studies of physical, psychological, and social development from conception to puberty.
+Implications for home, school, and community.

-Primary Duties: host office hours to attend to student questions, provide feedback on student assignments, craft discussion questions for student activities during class sessions, maintain online grade book
+Primary Duties: host office hours to attend to student questions, provide feedback on student assignments, craft discussion questions for student activities during class sessions, maintain an online grade book